 3D Explainer Toolkit: The First 3D Video Template

 April 18th, 2019, is a special date for our team.
-The most awaited video template went live.
-This one of a kind project was in process for over 2 years.
+The long-awaited video template went live.
+This one-of-a-kind project was in process for over two years.

 The idea of creating the world’s first 3D video template was dreamed up almost from the start of the company itself and now, with hard work and consistency, our talented animation team was able to make it a reality.

-The template was going to be a unique opportunity for marketers and business representatives to deliver the ultimate visual storytelling experience to their audiences with broadcast quality cartoon animations.
+The template was going to be a unique opportunity for marketers and business representatives to deliver the ultimate visual storytelling experience to their audiences using tools like the cartoon video maker that comes with a variety of cartoon animation templates.

-During the past 2 years, the team designed and animated each and every element of the characters, icons, backgrounds, and transitions with the tropes and techniques used by contemporary 3D filmmakers to make you rethink how 3D can be used to enhance visual storytelling.
+During the past 2 years, the team designed and animated each and every element of the characters, icons, backgrounds, and transitions with the tropes and techniques used by contemporary 3D filmmakers to make you rethink how 3D can be used to enhance visual storytelling such as in app explainer videos.

 3D explainer toolkit